WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

             +-----------------+             +-------------------+
             </pre>
             - Sequence of calls:
-                1. `Subject`'s state changes
+                1. `Subject`'s state changes.
-                2. `Subject::notifyObservers` is called (either by the `Subject` itself OR by some external controller)
+                2. `Subject::notifyObservers` is called (either by the `Subject` itself OR by some external controller).
-                    - Calls each `Observer`'s `notify`
+                    - Calls each `Observer`'s `notify`.
-                3. Each `Observer` calls `concreteSubject::getState` to query the state + react accordingly
+                3. Each `Observer` calls `concreteSubject::getState` to query the state + react accordingly.

 ## **Some More Design Patterns**

 ### **Factory Method Pattern**

-When you don't know exactly what kind of object you want, and your preferences may vary
+When you don't know exactly what kind of object you want, and your preferences may vary.
-- Also called the **Virtual Constructor Pattern**
+- Also called the **Virtual Constructor Pattern**.
-- Strategy pattern applied to object construction
+- Strategy pattern applied to object construction.

 Ex.
 <pre>